paulusminus/lipl-storage/timeit/README.md

 # Timeit attribute macro

-Procedural attribute macro to track the time need for execution a async function
+Procedural attribute macro to track the time needed for executing an async function

 ## License